BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ![Workspace Updating Form](../assets/fusion-studio-edit-workspace-form.png)
 @@@

-After your forms have been edited, simple click save to update the changes.
+After your forms have been edited, simple click `Save` to submit your changes.

 #### Removing a Workspace

-You can remove a workspace by deprecating it from the `Resource View`
+You can remove a `Workspace` by deprecating it from the `Resource View`

 ### Dashboard Creation